jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 * `serialNumber` which is an incrementing integer for each newly acquired `Shape` object.
 I've added it to demonstrate that new objects are being instantiated as they are acquired.
 * `state` which is a placeholder for state within the object.
 In a production drawing program, state would include position, rotation, formatting details, etc. In my simple demo, it's a simple String.

 This demo won't render any images.
-Rendering will be text that describes what would be rendered if this were an actual drawing program.
-Rendering in this demo is closer to an integrated `toString()` feature with which it leverages the [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).
+Text will be a substitute for rendering if this were an actual drawing program.
+Rendering in this demo is closer to a sophisticated `toString()` feature, which leverages the [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).

 ```java
 abstract class Shape {